iwasz/libstate/README.md

    3. Fast execution.
    4. Fast compilation.
    5. Not too much function nesting for ease of debugging on a µC.
-1. **Fix all the problems of the older version**.
+1. **Fix all the problems of the older version** (which piled up).
 Most notably : allow for arbitrary event types, and event collection types without having to state them explicitly in every state, transition, action, condition etc. Arbitrary functions / function-objects etc. for actions.

 ## Previous implementation (old)
 Like I mentioned above, every piece of configuration was created on the heap.
 Initially the *event* type was fixed to character string, and was not easily replaceable.
 This soon has proven to be a flaw as I needed to support binary data (I was dealing with modems at that time).
 At the end a typical configuration looked like that: